 Charvil Meadows and Charvil Country Park

-Charvil Meadows bordering the River Loddon can be found just past Prince Bros on the Old Bath Road or accessible via Edwards Road, Charvil.
+Charvil Meadows bordering the River Loddon can be found just past Prince Brothers on the Old Bath Road or accessible via Edwards Road, Charvil.
 Check out the wildflowers, birds – you may see herons, swans, geese, and red kites swooping overhead – and the occasional muntjac.
 There are several paths to follow but if you keep on the main path over a charming little bridge and straight ahead you will end up on the not so charming A4, but turn right, cross the road and maybe visit Riverways farm for fresh eggs and reindeer spotting.

 Charvil Country Park